-We recommend depiction of the relationship of hydrological covariates and estimates of the mean annual CPUE for RGSM derived from the mixture model.
+10 We recommend depiction of the relationship of hydrological covariates and estimates of the mean annual CPUE for RGSM derived from the mixture model.
 Those relationships should use the October data from 1993 to 2014.
 Further, we recommend that such analyses be repeated for catch data collected in 2006 to the present, but using the individual seine-haul approach to estimate CPUE.
-We recommend that the assumptions of the mixture models be fully defined and that the results of analyses be interpreted with consideration of the assumptions and the effects of the potential violation of assumptions.
-A greater number of sampling sites would improve the accuracy and precision of status assessments and improve estimates of RGSM CPUE and spatial distribution, especially at the reach scale.
+11 We recommend that the assumptions of the mixture models be fully defined and that the results of analyses be interpreted with consideration of the assumptions and the effects of the potential violation of assumptions.
+12 A greater number of sampling sites would improve the accuracy and precision of status assessments and improve estimates of RGSM CPUE and spatial distribution, especially at the reach scale.
 A greater number of sampling sites in each of the three reaches would facilitate status and trend estimates at the reach scale.
 To make statistically rigorous reach-scale CPUE estimates, 20-50 sites per reach are recommended.
-A design with substantially more sites and longer site lengths should be more effective at detecting RGSM when they are at low densities or demonstrating patchy distributions.
+A design with substantially more sites and longer site lengths should be more effective at detecting 12 RGSM when they are at low densities or demonstrating patchy distributions.
 13 When river flows decline so that dry sampling sites occur among the 20 fixed sites sampled by the Monitoring Program, the ability to make inference regarding CPUE of RGSM over the MRG is impaired.
 The current 20-fixed-site sampling is not adequate when dry sampling sites occur.
-An ancillary randomized sampling design is recommended at such times to be able to make inferences about RGSM abundance and distribution throughout the entire MRG.
+An ancillary randomized sampling design is distribution throughout the entire MPC.
+Such a rendem sampling design would entail distribution throughout the entire MRG.
 Such a random sampling design would entail sampling at many more sites over the length of the MRG.
-An ancillary design of this type would enhance the feasibility of assessing the abundance and distribution of RGSM in the MRG during years of low flows and when the species is likely to occur in low abundance.
-14 Consider using key drivers of mesohabitat variability, such as current velocity, substrate size, and water depth at specific locations where seines are deployed, to replace the mesohabitat factor in the mixture models.
-Examine the historical availability of mesohabitats in the MRG relative to discharge.
+An anchary design of this type the MPG during years of low flows and when the species is likely to occur in low abundance 14 Consider using key drivers of mesobabitat variability, such as current velocity, substrate 14 size and water depth at specific locations where seines are deployed to replace the mesohabitat factor in the mixture models.
+16 Examine the historical availability of mesohabitats in the MRG relative to discharge.
 If these two measures can be linked, then annual or monthly discharge may provide a good surrogate of mesohabitat availability.
-Evaluate alternatives to the parametric mixture model, in particular, Bayesian hierarchical models, for estimating annual CPUEs.
-Use classification and regression trees, boosted regression trees, or random forests to examine relationships between hydrologic variables and CPUE for identifying thresholds above or below which CPUE exhibits changes.
+17 Evaluate alternatives to the parametric mixture model, in particular, Bayesian hierarchical models, for estimating annual CPUEs.
+10 Lico classification and regression troop, beasted regression troop, or render forests to 70 ose classification and regression trees, boosted regression trees, or random forests to above or below which CPLIE exhibits changes above of below which of or exhibits changes.
+1